MicrosoftDocs/windows-driver-docs-ddi/wdk-ddi-src/content/acxcircuit/nf-acxcircuit-acxcircuitaddevents.md

 title: AcxCircuitAddEvents
 ms.date: 02/02/2022
 targetos: Windows
-description: The AcxCircuitAddEvents function adds one or more events to an existing (TBD?) circuit.
+description: The AcxCircuitAddEvents function adds one or more events to an existing circuit.
 prerelease: true
 req.assembly:
 req.construct-type: function